-Hotel/Motel: Any single building or group of lodging units, combined or separated, containing 20 or more guest rooms used for the purpose of housing transient guests.
-Each guest room has its own toilet, washroom, and off-street parking facility.
+Hotel/Motel: Any single building or group of dwelling lodging units, combined or separated, containing 20 or more guest rooms used for the purpose of housing transient guests, each unit of which is provided with.
+Each guest room has its own toilet, washroom, and off-street parking facility, and which.
 This use may include features such as conference rooms, a restaurant or snack bar, or swimming pool or exercise room that would attract clientele other than transient guests.